joyteoyw/carparkAPI/README.md

 To run carparkAPI locally, execute: `python carparkapi.py` from the root folder in a terminal.

+## Running carparkAPI Locally using Gunicorn

+To run carparkAPI locally, execute: `gunicorn -w 4 -b 0.0.0.0:8000 carparkapi:app` from the root folder in a terminal.

+To terminate instances, excute `lsof -i :8000` and `kill -9 <PID>`.

 ## Running Unit Tests

 To run unit tests for the backend API, execute: `pytest` from the root folder in a terminal.